dghuuloc/archinstall/README.md

 ## Partition the Disk

+In my case, I'll install arch on `/dev/sda` disk.
 You partition table should look like this (size may vary):

-In my case, I'll install arch on `/dev/sda` disk

 | Name | Partition | Size            | Type |
 | :--: | :-------: | :-------------: | :--: |